lookell/glider-pro-windows/README.md

+This repository contains the source code of Glider PRO, ported to run on the Windows operating system.

+The original source code repository, where this code originates from, is located at <https://github.com/softdorothy/glider_pro>.

+The original `README.md` file is reproduced below.

+---

 # glider_pro
 Sources for the Macintosh game, Glider PRO, written by John Calhoun and published by Casady &amp; Green Inc.